Connecting Azure Blob Storage

 Commercial & Enterprise

-Connect Azure Blob Storage containers to AI Hub.
+Users with workspace manager permissions or higher can connect Azure Blob Storage containers to AI Hub.

 About this connection